santisoler/scipy2024-pooch/README.md

 Its modular design allows us to plug our own downloaders, so we can make it work with other protocols or APIs.

-It also offers a simple way to perform post-download tasks through _post-processors_.
-It already includes built-in post-processor classes for unpacking and decompressing zip or compressed files and make `pooch.retrieve()` to return a list of the contained files.
+We also offer a simple way to perform post-download tasks through _post-processors_.
+Pooch already includes built-in post-processor classes for unpacking zip and tar archives and decompressing files.
 Users can also write their own post-processors and easily plug them into Pooch.